Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger

-Remarkably, it turns out that the method of nonlinear conjugation identities from (CSS) unveils an unconditional Lax pair structure for \eqref{CMdnls-gauged}; see Section~\ref{SubsectionLaxStructure} \emph{4.
+Remarkably, it turns out that the method of nonlinear conjugation identities from (CSS) unveils an unconditional Lax pair structure for \eqref{CMdnls-gauged}; see Section~\ref{SubsectionLaxStructure} \emph{5.
 Finite energy blow-up solutions.} The blow-up rate $(T-t)^{2}$ of our constructed solutions is \emph{different} from the pseudo-conformal rate $T-t$.
 This polynomial gap is also related to the slow spatial decay of $Q$.
-For (CSS), the finite-time blow-up solutions constructed in \cite{KimKwon2020blowup} (using fast decaying solitons) still have the same pseudo-conformal rate, and those constructed in \cite{KimKwonOh2020blowup} have a logarithmically corrected pseudo-conformal rate due to the logarithmic failure of $S_{\mathrm{CSS}}(t)$ (the CSS-analogue of $S(t)$) to belong to the energy space.
-In our case (for $S(t)$), this failure is even more stronger, and it leads to a \emph{polynomial gap} in the blow-up rates.
-We believe that pseudo-conformal (one-bubble) blow-up is impossible for finite energy solutions, in analogy with the radial case of \cite{KimKwonOh2022arXiv1}. \emph{5.
-Quantized rates and similarity to energy-critical equations.} In view of the formal dynamical picture of blow-up (or, the modulation laws), we find that \eqref{CMdnls-gauged} is similar to the 3D energy-critical NLS, or to the 3D critical semi-linear heat equation in a more simplified picture.
+For (CSS), the finite-time blow-up solutions constructed in \cite{KimKwon2020blowup} (using fast decaying solitons) still have the same pseudo-conformal rate, and those constructed in \cite{KimKwonOh2020blowup} have a logarithmically corrected pseudo-conformal rate due to the logarithmic failure of $S_{\mathrm{CSS}}(t)$ (the CSS analog of $S(t)$) to belong to the energy space.
+In our case (for $S(t)$), this failure is even stronger and leads to \emph{polynomial gap} in the blow-up rates.
+We believe that pseudo-conformal (one-bubble) blow-up is impossible for finite energy solutions, in analogy with the radial case of \cite{KimKwonOh2022arXiv1}. \emph{6.
+Quantized rates and similarity to energy-critical equations.} In view of the formal dynamical picture of blow-up (or the modulation laws), we find that \eqref{CMdnls-gauged} is similar to the 3D energy-critical NLS, or to the 3D critical semilinear heat equation in a more simplified picture.
 The spatial scale $(T-t)^{2}$ in this paper formally corresponds to the first rate in \cite{FilippasHerreroVelazquez2000,delPinoMussoWeiZhang2020HeatQuantized} for the heat equation.
-We believe that (more unstable) higher blow-up rates $(T-t)^{2k}$, $k=2,3,\dots$, called the \emph{quantized rates}, can also be constructed for smooth chiral (say $H_{+}^{\infty}(\bbR)$) initial data.
+We believe that (more unstable) higher blow-up rates $(T-t)^{2k}$, $k=2,3,\dots$, called \emph{quantized rates}, can also be constructed for smooth chiral (say $H_{+}^{\infty}(\bbR)$) initial data.
 We note that such rates have been constructed under even symmetry in \cite{JeongKim2024arXiv}.